 First, assuming the laptop’s inventoried once or twice a year at most, placing the sticker on the bottom of the laptop, out of sight from day-to-day use, or at the very least, right side up when open, does nothing to inhibit the employer’s ability to track their investment or subsequently identify it if discovered missing.
 But given the choice of where to place the sticker, at some point, someone in the IT department chose “lets make it easier to inventory” over “lets make it enjoyable to use”.

 Second, the fact that employees are prohibited (or assume they are prohibited by organizational culture) from placing industry sticker on their laptop says a lot about the organization’s priories, here, prioritizing potential risk mitigation over providing technical talent the space and freedom they need to be creative.
 Would adding other stickers diminish its utility?
 Are stickers so destructive that they’d lessen the value of the asset when it’s returned?
-Will someone perceive them as an endorcement?
+Will someone perceive them as an enforcement?
 Again, given this ambiguity, someone thought the organization would prefer they optimize for the sticker, not the human.

 The tip of the iceberg